jj230/jj230/holiday-hack-challenge-2023/snowball-fight.md

    * [x] Attempts:
      * I then searched through the variables and found something that said “singlePlayer: “false””.
 I changed it to say “true”.
 Unfortunately, when I did that and then selected play, I couldn’t see my cursor, move my snowman and no elves or Santa were on the screen.
      * I tried changing the game mode and the single value, but the same thing happened.
 It looks like there’s something that is set to replace my changes, so maybe I need to look at that.&#x20;
-     * I continued using chatgpt to narrow down where I was going wrong.
+     * I continued using ChatGPT to narrow down where I was going wrong.
 I altered between having it analyze code that looked related to the single player setting and asking for code to help update the game.
 I ended up going to the javascript directly and updating the local code to say single player, but that wasn’t enough.&#x20;
      * Arriving at the Solution:
        * [x] In the end, I had to update the url itself.
 All of my searches can be seen in the following link.
 3. Further Exploration